fluxury/fluxury/README.md

 This library adds 3 functions to Facebook's flux implementation to guide you into the `(state, action) -> state` pattern.

 In flux@2.1, Facebook added 3 new abstract ES 2015 classes (FluxMapStore -> FluxReduceStore -> FluxStore).
 These stores guide you into the reducer pattern but, unfortunately, they also lead you into classes.
 This library reimplements the FluxReduceStore in Douglas Crockford's class-free object oriented programming style.
 The FluxMapStore can be implemented using defensive copies or with immutable data structures.
-An example using Immutable.js is included below but you could choose to use Mori instead.
+Examples for both techniques are included below.

 This library is similar to Reflux and Redux except that this library doesn't try to replace the dispatcher with a new implementation.
 The library encourages you into simple patterns but doesn't try to change the core concepts.
 The flux/Dispatcher and fbemitter/EventEmitter modules are the key to Flux and this project depends directly on Facebook's implementations.